PDFtoPrinter: Command-line PDF printing

 Licensing

 This system uses the free PDF-Xchange Viewer.
 You should consult the linked page to determine whether or not you may use that program for your own purposes.
 The compiled AutoIt script that wraps the PDF software is free for use by anyone, anywhere, for any purposes whatever.
-Do not waste your valuable time asking me about a license for the AutoIt wrapper; you don't need one.
+Do not waste your extremely valuable time asking me about a license for the AutoIt wrapper; you don't need one.

 Edward Mendelson (edward [dot] mendelson [at] columbia [dot] edu).